tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 # Acknowledgments

-Thanks to Erik Nygren, Lorenzo Colitti, and Patrick McManus for their input on this approach.
+Thanks to Erik Nygren, Lorenzo Colitti, Tommy Jensen, Mikael Abrahamsson, Ben Schwartz, Ask Hansen, Leif Hedstrom, and Ted Lemon for their feedback and input on this document.